ergoserv/redmine-progressive-projects-list/README.md

 Installation notes
 ------------------

-Plugin's directory should be named `progressive_projects_list` exactly.
+1. Download [latest release](https://github.com/stgeneral/redmine-progressive-projects-list/releases/latest) of the plugin.
+2. Extract it to `<redmine_path>/plugins`.
+You should get `<redmine_path>/plugins/progressive_projects_list` directory.
+3. Restart Redmine.

+You should now be able to see the plugin list in _Administration -> Plugins_ and configure it.

-Other installation instructions are generic and can be found at [Redmine Plugins page](http://www.redmine.org/projects/redmine/wiki/Plugins).
+Generic instructions for installin/uninstalling plugins can be found at [Redmine Plugins page](http://www.redmine.org/projects/redmine/wiki/Plugins).

 Compatible with Redmine 2.4, 2.3, 2.2, 2.1.
 For ChiliProject 3.4 use [version 0.5.1](https://github.com/stgeneral/redmine-progressive-projects-list/releases/tag/v0.5.1).